By Joe Casey

 Why work on gratitude?
 It’s extremely good for you.
 A 2018 study by Robustelli and Whisman found that higher levels of overall life satisfaction were correlated with higher levels of gratitude.
 And in times of loss and adversity, Chopik et al. (2017) found that gratitude can help people see and appreciate the positive sides of life and it encourages greater resilience.

-Fritz Gilbert, @RetireManifesto, joins The Retirement Conversation: Listen here.
+Fritz Gilbert, @RetireManifesto, joins The Retirement Conversation podcast: Listen here.